rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 ## To View Notebook:

 ### Step 1.
 Open a Google Colab Share Link
 *You will not have to run a single piece of code to view the output of a notebook.
-All changes made on this document will not be saved, so feel to tinker around with the code, but you will need to first follow the steps below [To Run Code in Notebook:]()*
+All changes made on this document will not be saved, so feel to tinker around with the code.
+Note however you will need to first follow the steps below [To Run Code in Notebook:](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio#to-run-code-in-notebook) to be able to run code.*
 | <img src="https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Animations/Opening%20Section%20VI%20Google%20Colab%20Share%20Link.gif" width="1000"/> |
 |--------|

 <hr width="3%">

 ## To Run Code in Notebook:
-Typically, one should not run code not authored by a reputable source in case the code runs malicious software.
-Even though that is not the case here, all notebooks are entirely viewable without needing to run a single coding block to avoid this dilemma as I am not a Google, Amazon, or Facebook.
+Typically, one should not run code not authored by a reputable source lest the code runs malicious software.
+Even though that is not the case here, all notebooks are entirely viewable without needing to run a single coding block to avoid this dilemma.
+But to tinker around with the code or use your own datasets on the functions, you will need to follow the below steps:

 <hr width="3%">